archit120/archit120.github.io/blog.md

 2. [GSoC Blog 1 - The Beginning](/blog/gsoc1) First in hopefully a series of posts about how I came up with the idea, wrote the proposal and what the work was like.
 This post in particular is about how I got started.

-1. [A Fresh Start](/blog/intro) A technical blog stars with a random, well sorta, muse about what it aims to be.
+1. [A Fresh Start](/blog/intro) A technical blog starts with a random, well sorta, muse about what it aims to be.

 Shoot me an email, if you got anything to add/discuss!